wishy78/DevOps-Course-Workshop-Module-14-Learners/README.md

 We don't have a healthcheck endpoint in our app, so lets add one that just returns 200.
 We can then publish our app, along with our helm chart, and watch what happens.

+### Persistent Volumes

+The app stores the output images in a local folder.
+If an image is processed by a different Pod to the one receiving the request then the output image will not be visible.

+We can resolve this by attaching the same Persistent Volume to all our Pod instances.
+Configure a Persistent Volume using the `azurefiles` storage type in your Helm Chart and add a Persistent Volume Claim to your Deployment definition.

+You should also update the configuration of the original App Service to set `SCHEDULED_JOB_ENABLED=false` so only your cluster is doing the processing.

+You can set the `IMAGE_OUTPUT_FOLDER` environment variable to change where the processing app stores the images it creates.

 ### Resource levels